melbourne-lab/canopy_flowering/notes/paper_notes.md

 ##### Methods
 - 30 2x2m plots, monitored nearly every summer 1974 - ~2000?
 	- 16 unmanipulted plots in dry incl. in aspen and meadows
-	- # open flowers in all non-graminoid plants
+	- n. open flowers in all non-graminoid plants
 - snow accumulation and date of first bare ground recorded within 1km
 	- snowmelt varies by plots... on average ground bcomes bre 9.3 pm 8.9d earler at station?
 	- interannual variation much larger than inter-plot